 Olga Mitterfellner is an internationally experienced fashion marketing professional and lecturer specialising in strategic fashion branding, marketing and PR.
 Olga holds a BA in Fashion Design and Fashion Marketing and an MA in Textile Futures and is a fashion blogger (fashionblogga) and contributing editor to the academic online platform Worn Through.
 Olga has worked in the fashion industry in Europe and Asia and is fluent in five languages.
-Olga is a member of the British Sociological Association and the Association of Dress Historians and an Associate and Chartered member of the International Textile Institute and continues to research smart textiles and contribute to textiles through her own label, Fuselage.
+Olga is a member of the British Sociological Association and the Association of Dress Historians and an Associate and Chartered member of the International Textile Institute and continues to research smart textiles.